uploadcare/uploadcare-widget/README.md

 # Uploadcare jQuery File Uploader

-## ⚠️ Notice: File Uploader Option
+## ⚠️ Deprecation notice: jQuery File Uploader

-**This jQuery-based uploader remains fully functional and can be a great fit for your projects, especially if you have specific needs for jQuery.
-However, we recommend exploring our new web component-based [File Uploader](https://github.com/uploadcare/file-uploader?tab=readme) to access the latest features and improvements.**
+**We’re announcing that the jQuery File Uploader package is officially deprecated as of September 1, 2025.
+Moving forward, we will no longer release updates or new versions of this widget.
+Support will also be discontinued, except in cases where critical security vulnerabilities need to be addressed.**

+**If you're using jQuery File Uploader in your project, we recommend considering our web-component-based [File Uploader](https://www.npmjs.com/package/@uploadcare/file-uploader), which contains all the latest features and updates.**

+**We understand that this might affect your workflows, and we are committed to providing as much support as possible during this transition.
+If you have any questions or concerns, please reach out to us at help@uploadcare.com**

 ---